XxTxXTxX/aeroplanPointsValue/README.md

 # Aeroplan Points Value Calculator

 This tool is a personal project I created as a hobby to help users maximize the value of their Aeroplan points when booking flights.
+(Project full used Django)

 ## Tool Purpose